 DROP TABLE tbl;

 ALTER TABLE tbl_new RENAME TO tbl;

-If you can’t drop the original table because you don’t want to recreate views or because of other constraints, then you can use a temporary table to hold the new values, truncate the old table and rewrite the data there.
-This method also has some advantages when you have pending write requests, as we will see in the next section.
+If you can’t drop the original table because you don’t want to recreate views or there are other unique constraints, then you can use a temporary table to hold the new values, truncate the old table and rewrite the data there.
+This method has some advantages when you have pending write requests.
+We will demonstrate this in the next section.